Science

 Natural Killer (NK) Cells

 NK cells are a type of cytotoxic white blood cell in the body that is active in both innate and adaptive immune responses.
-Their purpose is to find and destroy infected and abnormal cells, while preserving the body’s healthy cells and participating in the generation of immune protection.
+Their purpose is to find and destroy diseased and abnormal cells, while preserving the body’s healthy cells and participating in the generation of immune protection.

 NKGen Biotech’s NK cell immunotherapy was created to take advantage of the NK cells’ role in the body.
-By enhancing the body’s natural killers, we are maximizing the body’s ability to destroy infected and abnormal cells.
+By enhancing the body’s natural killers, we are maximizing the body’s ability to destroy diseased and abnormal cells.

 NK Cells Distinguish Stressed